dappnode/DAppNodePackage-obol/README.md

-# Obol distributed validator package for Mainnet network
+# Obol distributed validator package for Ethereum mainnet

 This package includes 5 services "cluster-validator".
 Each one can take part in an Obol cluster.